stacksgov/sips/sips/sip-019/sip-019-token-metadata-update-notifications.md

 1. Its payload structure should be correct whether it is updating a [FT](#fungible-tokens) or a [NFT](#non-fungible-tokens).
-1. The STX address that initiated the contract call which emits the notification should match the owner of the token contract being updated.
+1. Either the `contract_identifier` field of the contract event must be equal to the `payload.contract-id` (i.e., the event was produced by the contract that owns the metadata) or the transaction's `tx-sender` principal should match the principal contained in the notification's `payload.contract-id` (i.e., the STX address that sent the transaction which emits the notification should match the owner of the token contract being updated).
-    * The transaction's `tx-sender` principal should match the principal contained in the notification's `payload.contract-id`.

 Notifications that do not meet these requirements must be ignored.